Joseph Blair

-Joseph Blair (born June 12, 1974) is an American former professional basketball player, and current assistant coach for the Washington Wizards of the National Basketball Association (NBA).
-He was formerly the Philadelphia 76ers assistant coach.
+Joseph Blair (born June 12, 1974) is an American former professional basketball player who is currently the head coach of the Rio Grande Valley Vipers of the NBA G League.
 Standing 2.10m (6 ft 10.75 in) tall, and weighing 120 kg (265 pounds), he spent his playing career playing at the positions of power forward and center.
 He was reputed for his spectacular playing style, most notably while he was a member of the Harlem Globetrotters.

 High school

 Blair attended school and played basketball at C.E.
 King High School, in Houston, Texas.

 College career

 Blair played four seasons of college basketball with the Arizona Wildcats of the Pacific-10 Conference in the NCAA Division I. He averaged 10.4 points and 6.5 rebounds per game during his collegiate career, and he was a member of Arizona's two regular season Pac-10 championships, in 1993 and 1994.
 He was a starter on the Arizona squad that advanced to the 1994 NCAA Final Four.

 As of the 2014–15 season, he held the Arizona program's record for highest career field goal percentage (61.3%), and also ranked eighth on the school's all-time shot blocking records list, with 101 blocks.